tian3401/algorithms/README.md

-# quick_sort
+# Algorithms
-my implementation of quick sort
+My implementation of a few popular algorithms.